 A degree in art is not necessary to participate in this program — just a natural artistic interest and a desire to help others.
 Unique among social work programs, our Applied Arts and Social Justice (AASJ) Certificate lets students design a course of study that puts the creative process front and center.
 Students work with real people in real need, where the love of creativity combines with our rigorous social work curriculum to promote real change.

-Projects may include painting and healing, theater or writing with incarcerated youth, the healing power of music for PTSD veterans, life- story work with elders, puppets in group therapy and many more.
+Projects may include painting and healing, theater or writing with incarcerated youth, the healing power of music for veterans dealing with PTSD or other mental health conditions, life- story work with aging populations, puppets in group therapy and many more.

 At the same time, arts mentors and social work faculty support student research projects that are geared around AASJ.
 Students participate in art exhibits, performances and lectures by artists and healers.
 Selected electives support and enhance student skills.

 The AASJ Certificate is offered at no extra cost, with no additional coursework required.

 AASJ Certificate Forms

 M.S.W. student Deanna Barry ('17), conducted research on attitudes toward sexual harassment and combined this with community film screenings/panel discussions of the film The Mask You Live In.
 She worked in collaboration with local organization Maine Boys to Men.